dekoza/mtgpl/SCG.rst

 :mtgtip:`Mind's Desire<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/c/3c7474e1-cfae-4867-a11a-d5cf9ff7ea5f.jpg?1562527625|https://scryfall.com/card/scg/41/minds-desire?utm_source=api>`
    Shuffle your library.
 Then exile the top card of your library.
 Until end of turn, you may play that card without paying its mana cost.
-(If it has X in its mana cost, X is 0.)

    Storm (When you cast this spell, copy it for each spell cast before it this turn.)